itsyourgirlnicky/Chest-Xray/README.md

 2. Accuracy: This metric indicates the proportion of correctly classified instances out of the total instances.
 Higher accuracy indicates better model performance in terms of classification correctness.

-3. Precision: This metric measures the accuracy of the positive predictions.
-It is the ratio of true positive predictions to the total positive predictions.
-Higher precision indicates that the model has a lower false positive rate.